Crivella/ocr_translate/docs/source/user/envs.rst

       - Default
       - Usage
     * - :code:`OCT_VERSION`
+      -
-      - Downloaded release version (eg :code:`0.6.1` if you donwloaded 0.6.1)
+      - Default set to the downloaded release version

-      - Version the :code:`run_server.py` script will attempt to install/update to.
+        Version the :code:`run_server.py` script will attempt to install/update to.

         Can be either a version number (:code:`A.B.C` eg :code:`0.6.1``) or last/latest.